vivekparasharr/vivekparasharr.github.io/_posts/2019-06-01-programming-in-markdown.md

 ---
 layout: post
-title: "Programming in Markdown"
+title: "Introduction to Programming in Markdown"
-categories: programming, markdown
+categories: programming, markdown, md
+permalink: /programming/markdown
 ---
 Markdown is a lightweight markup language that is used to format text in a simple and consistent way.
 It was first created in 2004 by John Gruber and Aaron Swartz as a way to write content for the web that was easy to read and write.